abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ???
 Output "Output"
     array([0, 1, 2, 3, 4])

-!!!
-Info ""
 We can get the desired transposition by first reshaping the 1D array to a single-row matrix (2D):

 ```py
 m2r = m2.reshape(1,5)